Scilence2022/Babel-DNA-Encry/README.md

 ```
 Note: pass D is NOT applied in the encryption of the four images.

-### 4) Analysis of Single-Bit Reading Errors in Multiple Retrievals
+### 4) Analysis of Single-Bit Reading Errors with Multiple Retrievals and Majority Voting

 Script "error_rates_binom.py" calculates binomial cumulative distributions for different N and m values, given a probability (E).
 By default, E = 0.00372166666666667.